The Connection Between How the Body Stores Trauma and Physical Health

 - 2 min read

-The connection between how the body stores trauma and physical health is a transformative topic that is gaining global recognition in both psychological and medical communities.
-The core understanding is that unhealed emotional pain doesn’t disappear — the body stores it, often later manifesting as physical illness, creating an ongoing cycle of emotional and physical suffering.
+The connection between how the body stores trauma and physical health is a transformative topic.
+It is gaining global recognition in both psychological and medical communities.
+The core understanding is that unhealed emotional pain doesn’t disappear — the body stores it.
+This often manifests later as physical illness, creating an ongoing cycle of emotional and physical suffering.

 Understanding How the Body Stores Trauma